 Adjustment disorders affect how you feel and think about yourself and the world and may also affect your actions or behavior.
-Some examples include:

 Symptoms of an adjustment disorder start within three months of a stressful event and last no longer than 6 months after the end of the stressful event.
 However, persistent or chronic adjustment disorders can continue for more than 6 months, especially if the stressor is ongoing, such as unemployment.